ingesolvoll/kee-frame/README.md

 If you choose to use a different router than bidi, you also need to use the corresponding routing data format when using `path-for` and the `:navigate-to` effect.

 ## Server side routes
-Kee-frame does not use hash based routing (/#/some-route), URLs look like regular server URLs.
-I prefer this approach, but it requires a bit of server setup to work perfectly.
+If you want to use links without hashes (`/some-route` instead of `/#/some-route`), you need a bit of server setup for it to work perfectly.
 A React SPA is typically loaded from the `"app"` element inside `index.html` served from the root `/` of your server.
 If the user navigates to some client route `/leagues/465` and then hits refresh, the server will be unable to match that route as it exists only on the client.
 We will get a 404 instead of the `index.html` that we need.
 We want this to work, so that URLs can still be deterministic, even if they exist only on the client.

 You can solve this in several ways, the simplest way is to include a wildcard route as the last route on the server.
 The server should serve `index.html` on any route not found on the server.
 This works, the downside is that you won't be able to serve a 404 page for non-matched URLs on the server.